Programme of events

 What helps make athletes successful at events such as the Olympics and Commonwealth Games?
 Sport Science uses a variety of different tests to monitor the athlete's performance and make sure that coach and athlete have all the information required for success.
 Come along and see if you could be a future Olympian!

-About Time!
-(Durham University Library Learning Team)
+The Science of Fairy Tales (Durham University Library Learning Team)

 Lights, Colours, Canera, Action!
 (Durham University Chemistry)